dlicht110/compiler-construction/README.md

 - [Lecture 2.1](http://www.grammaticalframework.org/ipl-book/slides/1-slides-ipl-book.pdf): A brief introduction to compiler construction from Chapter 1 of [the book](http://www.grammaticalframework.org/ipl-book/). **Homework:** Read [Chapter 1](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).

-- [Lecture 2.2](lecture-2.2.md): Determinstic Finite Automata. **Homework:** Exercise 2.2.4 (possibly 2.2.5 and 2.2.6) and Exercise 2.2.10 (possibly 2.2.11).
+- [Lecture 2.2](lecture-2.2.md): Determinstic Finite Automata. **Homework:** Exercise 2.2.4 (possibly 2.2.5 and 2.2.6) and Exercise 2.2.10 (possibly 2.2.11) from [Introduction to Automata Theory]( https://mcdtu.files.wordpress.com/2017/03/introduction-to-automata-theory.pdf).
 These exercises are relevant for tests and final.

 - Lecture 2.3: **How to build a compiler/interpreter in 50min**.
 We looked at the [slides](http://www.grammaticalframework.org/ipl-book/slides/2-slides-ipl-book.pdf) up to page 35, see also Chapter 2 of [the book](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).
 For installation  introductions see the [BNFC homepage](http://bnfc.digitalgrammars.com) or my [BNFC installation instructions](https://github.com/alexhkurz/compiler-construction/blob/master/BNFC-installation.md). **Homework:** First install Haskell (not necessary if you use the windows binaries), then install BNFC. *Deadline: Monday, Feb 11, before class* (If there are problems with installation we will try to sort it out on Monday in class.)